ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/flash.md

 ##### Option 1: CMSIS flash algorithm routines

 These are quick to implement.
 They use CMSIS device packs and scripts to generate binary blobs.
 Because these flash algorithms do not have well-specified behavior, they might disable cache, reconfigure clocks and other actions you may not expect.
 Therefore, proper testing is required.
 First, make sure CMSIS device packs support your device.
 Run a script in `mbed-os` to generate flash blobs.
 Check the flash blobs into the target's HAL.
-See an example of how to do this [here](https://github.com/ARMmbed/mbed-os/commit/071235415e3f0b6d698df6e944c522bdae8ff4ae).
+Arm provies an [example](https://github.com/ARMmbed/mbed-os/commit/071235415e3f0b6d698df6e944c522bdae8ff4ae) of how to do this.

-To enable a CMSIS flash algorithm common layer, a target should define ``FLASH_CMSIS_ALGO``.
+To enable a CMSIS flash algorithm common layer, a target should define `FLASH_CMSIS_ALGO`.
 This macro enables the wrapper between CMSIS flash algorithm functions from the flash blobs and flash HAL.

 ```
 "TARGET_NAME": {